jacinabox/Indexing/README.md

 * FileCons.hs - the low-level file access code used by Indexing.hs.
 Also stands on its own as a library.
 * Normalize.hs - a function that converts accents to unaccented characters, to make searching in European languages easier.

+If you do not have the Win32 package, install it by doing

+cabal install win32

 To build the application, use

 ghc UI.hs -o Index -O2 -DWIN32